-Let’s begin our journey by taking a look at Start up landscape in 2015.
+Let’s begin our journey by taking a look at the Startup landscape in 2015.
 According to NASSCOM’s “Startup-India: Momentous Rise of Indian Startup Ecosystem” report, India ranks third globally with over 4200 startups (Source: Hindu).
 The growth in the Startups has been stellar with a growth of 40% in 2015 alone.
-According to an article by Hindu publication, the funding in 2015 alone accounted for USD 9bn which is a 125% jump over 2014.
+According to an article by Hindu publication, the funding in 2015 alone accounted for $9bn which is a 125% jump over 2014.
 The funding in 2015 alone accounted for more funding for Startups for the period 2010-2014.
 The NASSCOM estimates that these ventures have grown to 110 a 40% jump over 2014 with almost half of them outside the dominant metros Delhi, Bangalore and Mumbai.
-India serves as the fastest growing startup-base worldwide and stands third in technology driven product startups just after US and UK respectively.
-The startups contributed employment of 80000 to 85000 people in India
+India serves as the fastest growing startup-base worldwide and stands third in technology-driven product startups just after the US and UK respectively.
+The startups contributed employment of 80000 to 85000 people in India.

-Series A is part of Venture Capital funding when the company starts earning revenues but still is not making a profit and wants funds to expand its business.
-VCs or Angel Investors invest during Series A. According to an article by gadgets.ndtv “ 2015 has been a landmark year for India’s tech startup landscape, with a total of 114 startups that filed series A rounds by December in the calendar year, with total funding amounting to $542 million (roughly Rs.
+Series A is part of Venture Capital funding when the company starts earning revenues, still is not making a profit but needs capital to expand its business.
+Venture capital forms the major form of funding in Series A funding. “ 2015 has been a landmark year for India’s tech startup landscape, with a total of 114 startups that filed Series A rounds by December in the calendar year, with total funding amounting to $542 million (roughly Rs.
 3,595 crores).
 If you do the math, the average funding round in a Series A comes to $4.75 million (roughly Rs.
 31.5 crores).”
 Source: gadgets.ndtv.com

 Hey Dude what’s the difference between Private Equity (PE) and VC

-Investing in Series A is not easy since the venture is not making money and the future cash flows are not easy to predict.
+Investing in Series A is not easy if the venture is not making money and the future cash flows are not easy to predict.
 During this time it is not easy to compute the valuation of a company while Private Equity usually employs Free Cash Flow (FCF) models to value the company.
 (FCF models are made from the income statement of a venture/business and the basic model is listed in one of the tutorials uploaded on this blog).
-Private Equity come at a later stage of the venture when the venture has up scaled their business model and are usually profitable with constant stream of cash flow.
-This is called the mature stage and the company might not be making a profit due to management or other inefficiencies.
-VC invests usually in technology startups with funding size less than 50% while PE INVEST ACROSS diversified sector.
+Private Equity come at a later stage of the venture when the venture has up-scaled their business model and are usually profitable with a stable stream of free cash flow.

-Depending on the type of PE Growth and Buyout, a PE could even invest up to 100% to take management control and streamline the business or in many cases divide the venture/ business into different strategic units and sell it off individually.
-Remember Barbarians at The Gate.
-In case of Buyout PE employ lot of leverage which is very rare in VCs.
-PE usually target companies which might be undervalued to some financial or operation inefficiency and would like to restructure the company to make it more profitable.
-PE also invest in companies which are listed on stock exchange while VCs only invest at very early stage and therefore in unlisted companies.
+Depending on the type of Private Equity: Growth and Buyout, a PE could even invest up to 100% to take management control and streamline the business or in many cases divide the venture/ business into different strategic units and sell it off individually.
+Remember the book, Barbarians at The Gate.
+In the case of a buyout, PE employs a lot of leverage which is very rare in VCs.
+PE usually target companies which might be undervalued due to financial or working inefficiencies with the aim of restructuring the company to make it more profitable.
+PE also invest in companies which are listed on stock exchange while VCs only invest in unlisted companies.
 Buyout private equity type is not allowed in India.

-Hey Dude then VC funding is more risky as compared to PE funding.
+Hey, Dude then VC funding is riskier as compared to PE funding.

-Usually options are sold in contracts of 50, 100 so on and have different tenure which range from 1 month, 2 months or even longer.
-The other option you have is to square off the option before the expiry which is to sell it on exchange to someone else.
-Think VC funding is like a Call Option, the initial investment is like the premium and the downside is only limited to the investment while the upside is unlimited.
-Depending on post IPO price, the value of the venture/ company could be immense.
+Think VC funding is like a Call Option, the first investment is like the premium and the downside is only limited to the investment while the upside is unlimited.
+Depending on the post IPO price, (in case of listing) the value of the venture/ company could be immense.

-This type of funding is between VC and PE Buyout ESPECIALLY when Ventures/ Companies need capital to expand their operations, enter new markets or but strategic units in their domain also known in Parlance of Marketing…Concentric Diversification.
-Ventures/ Companies go for this kind of funding since they have very limited free cash flows making them unattractive with a fall in their credit rating.
-They have limited debt funding options or the rate for the loan could be much higher than the market rates.
-They opt for Growth funding from PE companies in lieu of equity stake given to PE.
-The venture never gives management control to PE but PE takes some measures to protect the downside in terms of covenants which are deal specific.
+Companies need capital to expand their operations, enter new markets or buy strategic units in their business sectors also known in the parlance of Marketing…Concentric Diversification.
+Companies go for this kind of funding when they have limited options for raising capital.
+In this case of private equity funding, private equity does not have majority stake in the company or shareholder majority for managmnet control.
+However, the private equity takes some measures to protect the downside in terms of covenants which are deal specific.
 One of the ways in which PEs fund the ventures/companies is through a type of Hybrid Funding known as Mezzanine Funding and Convertible Bonds.

-Convertible Bonds are bonds which are issued as debt securities ( i.e. in parlance of fixed income or bonds with a face value, coupon (interest rate) and a redemption value which is usually converted into equity depending on some preset conditions which could include the price value of stock or some debt ratios.
-They have embedded call option on the underlying security price of the company which is looking for funding.
+Convertible Bonds are bonds which are issued as debt securities: face value, coupon (interest rate) etc. The redemption value is usually converted into equity depending on some preset conditions which could include the price value of the stock or debt ratios.
+They have embedded call options on the underlying security price of the company.
 The stock price is the traded price of the company on any exchange.
-The company issues these bonds to PE which has an equity kicker.
+The company issues these bonds to PE with an equity kicker.